Urban animals

 The brief

 This category is all about location.
-Not all animals live in country meadows or woodland.
-We want you to show us how wildlife in your town or city has adapted to an artificial world built by humans.
+Not all animals live in country meadows or woodland, or even large gardens.
+We want you to show us how animals in our towns and cities have adapted to a world built by humans.
+To do this, you'll need to show your animal subject with something human-made.
+It could be pavements, buildings, railings, traffic lights, or anything else you spot as you take photos.

 Getting started